rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer

+* Do checksum validation of a Personnummer

-* Do validation, extract information (age, gender, place of birth, zodiac sign... etc)
+* Extract meta information such as age, days past since birth, gender, place of birth, days past since birth, zodiac sign etc...

 * Generate 'randomized' but yet valid Personnummer, for the purpose of creating test data